-These bank facilities allow for borrowings at LIBOR-based rates plus a spread depending on the credit default swap spread applicable to the Company's debt, subject to a cap and floor that vary with the Company's debt rating assigned by Moody's Investors Service and Standard and Poor's.
-The spread above LIBOR can range from 0.23% to 1.93%.
-The Company also has the ability to issue up to \$800 million of letters of credit under the facility expiring in February 2015, which if utilized, reduces available borrowings under this facility.
-As of September 28, 2013, \$252 million of letters of credit had been issued of which none were issued under this facility.
+All of the above bank facilities allow for borrowings at LIBOR-based rates plus a spread depending on the credit default swap spread applicable to the Company's debt, subject to a cap and floor that vary with the Company's debt rating assigned by Moody's Investors Service and Standard and Poor's.
+The spread above LIBOR can range from 0.23% to 1.63%.
+The Company also has the ability to issue up to \$800 million of letters of credit under the facility expiring in March 2019, which if utilized, reduces available borrowings under this facility.
+As of September 27, 2014, \$223 million of letters of credit had been issued of which none were issued under this facility.